-Blue Dot is currently showing at The School House Gallery at Rosny Farm, Tasmania.
+Blue Dot was exhibited at the School House Gallery at Rosny Farm, Tasmania, in 2018.

 Look up – or should we say out.
 We inhabit a thin slice.
 Beneath us are layers of soil, sand, rock and magma; and above us, layers less visible radiate out from our sphere of heavier, terrestrial elements.